tendrl-inc-labs/micropython-client/tendrl/lib/microtetherdb/README.md

 3. Let the database automatically manage memory usage
 4. Monitor memory usage through initialization logs
 5. Set reasonable TTL values to prevent database growth
-6. Use compression for larger values (if uzlib is available)
+6. Use compression for larger values (if deflate is available)
 7. Regular cleanup of expired entries
 8. Handle exceptions appropriately
 9. Use tags for better data organization
 10. Use batch operations for better performance
 11. Monitor operation counts for adaptive threshold tuning
+12. The database automatically adjusts flush thresholds based on operation patterns

 ## Example